data-mechanics/course-2016-fal-proj/jas91_smaf91/report.md

 For future work we propose two possible enhancements:

 * Following the idea of ranking the zip codes, another insteresting applications will be to take the residential data and perform a similar analysis to it, in order to determine which are the best neighborhood to live in.
 This would be more specific than merely ranking an area as big as a zip code.
-* Given that a correlation exists between some of the review data and the penalty score of the inspection, it wuld be convenient to build a model that predicts the probability of inspection failure based on user reviews.
+* Given that a correlation exists between some of the review data and the penalty score of the inspection, it would be convenient to build a model that predicts the probability of inspection failure based on user reviews.

 ## References